Large Scale Scrum

-The preparation includes as well the setup of any facilities, systems, etc. With a good preparation, you have a solid basis to produce working software (according to the definition of done) at the end of your 1st sprint.
+The preparation includes the setup of any facilities, systems, etc. With good practice, you have a solid basis to produce working software (according to the definition of done) at the end of your 1st Sprint.

-The Certified LeSS practitioner is a 3 day course, quite interactive.
-Craig organizes his course by explaining some content, immediately follow by an individual, team exercise or in-class example.
-We’ve exercised lots of mind mapping to recapitulate what we’ve just learned and an exercise on causal-loop modelling.
-After the course, I’ve created my own overall mindmap of the course contents, which I’ll use as link to explore further topics.
+The Certified LeSS Practitioner is a three-day course, quite interactive.
+Craig organises his course by explaining some content, immediately followed by an individual, team exercise or in-class example.
+We’ve exercised lots of mind mapping to recapitulate what we’ve just learned and an activity on causal-loop modelling.
+After the course, I’ve created my overall mindmap of the course contents, which I’ll use as a link to explore other topics.
 Both Ari Tikka and Ahmad Fahmy were present during the course.
-They have both experience with adopting LeSS (Ari in Nokia Networks, and Ahmad in Bank of America Merill Lynch).
+They have both experiences adopting LeSS (Ari in Nokia Networks and Ahmad in Bank of America Merill Lynch).

-Craig takes time to address almost each question or concern raised, or parks it with consideration.
-He emphasizes very much (as he should) on core Scrum and empirical process control.
+Craig takes time to address almost every question, or concern raised or parks it with consideration.
+He emphasises core Scrum and empirical process control very much (as he should).

-Craig breaks the course in unequally time-boxed pauses, and spices it up with miscellaneous useful and useless stuff and quite a few bad Canadian jokes (no further spoilers mentioned here) J
+Craig breaks the course in unequally time-boxed pauses and spices it up with miscellaneous valuable and useless stuff and quite a few bad Canadian jokes (no further spoilers mentioned here) J

 Each participant received a copy of the scaling books + print-out of the slides (the slide deck is about 300 slides).
-Any particular issues regarding multi-site or offshore agile development are part of the resources, but not addressed in the course.
-Most large organisations have some kind of offshore/nearshore development on-going (or past this, after lots of misery) – it would have been very interesting to get some more explanation or guidelines on this topic.
+Any particular multi-site or offshore agile development issues are part of the resources but not addressed in the course.
+Most large organisations have some offshore/nearshore development ongoing (or past this, after lots of misery) – it would have been exciting to get some more explanation or guidelines on this topic.

 After completion of the course, you are a Certified LeSS Practioner.
-The course is as well accredited by the Scrum Alliance, as an added qualification on the topic of Scaling Scrum Fundamentals.
+The Scrum Alliance also accredits the course as an added qualification on the topic of Scaling Scrum Fundamentals.

 The site http://less.works provides a lot of info on the framework.
-It’s much recommended to read the material on the site (it contains a lot): minimum minimorum the LeSS rules, but mostly read as well the LeSS framework, principles, and structure.
+It’s much recommended to read the material on the site (it contains a lot): minimum minimorum of the LeSS rules, but mostly read the LeSS framework, principles, and structure.

 Craig Larman and Bas Vodde are agilists with lots of experience in Scrum and scaling Scrum/Agile.
-Craig has a focus on organisational re-design and systems thinking and he servers as consultant for large-scale Scrum and enterprise agile adoption.
+Craig focuses on organisational redesign and systems thinking and serves as a consultant for large-scale Scrum and enterprise agile adoption.

-Craig and Bas have authored 2 main books on Scaling Lean and Agile development:
+Craig and Bas have authored the following main books on Scaling Lean and Agile development:

 My LeSS mindmap